 \subsection{Practical Covert System Design}

 The \emph{square root law} (SRL) governs covert communication over the AWGN channel in Fig.~\ref{fig:theoretical_channel}: one can transmit $B(n)=L\sqrt{n}$ covert bits reliably in $n$ uses of such channel \cite{bash12sqrtlawisit, bash13squarerootjsacnonote}, where $L>0$ is the covert capacity (derived in \cite{bloch15covert, wang15covert}) and $n=TW$ is the transmission time-bandwidth product.
 These results and much of the follow-up employ a simplified scenario with $n_s=1$, $a_b=a_w=1$, and $\theta_b=\theta_w=0$.
-However, practical radio systems require pulse-shaping to efficiently use available bandwidth and to mitigate inter-symbol interference and timing jitter.
+However, practical radio systems require pulse shaping to efficiently use available bandwidth and mitigate inter-symbol interference and timing jitter.
 Furthermore, analysis of the fundamental limits often assumes that Alice can generate inputs at arbitrarily low power.
-In practice, DACs and ADCs have finite resolution, which results in a lower limit on output signal power.
+In practice, DACs and ADCs have finite resolution, which imposes a lower limit on the output signal power.
 We address this next, and then discuss modulation and pulse shape.
 Our overall system model is depicted in Fig.~\ref{fig:system_model}.